 Let’s face it: Cars are expensive.
 Especially new cars from reputable dealerships.
-Of course, there are many ways to get your hands on a decent-enough pre-owned vehicle.
+Of course, there are many ways to get your hands on a decent-enough pre-owned vehicle, including America’s auto auction circuit.
 From local newspapers to eBay, and Craigslist, you can easily get a good deal on a second-hand car.
 But these days, there’s a new trend towards auto auctions.
 That’s right.
 People – even dealers! – buy vehicles from auctions either for personal use, or to flip and re-sell as a means to make some cash on the side.

 In difficult economic times, people make the wise decision to – instead of buying new cars – turn to Insurance Auto Auctions Inc. (IAAI) to buy parts that can keep the wheels turning no their older cars, or to buy relatively cheap salvaged cars which they can repair.